3.8 Open-Ended Survey

 In Brief

-An open-ended survey is a free-text questionnaire distributed to a large audience via email, website pop-up, or social media, where respondents answer in their own words rather than choosing from preset options.
-You write non-leading, non-hypothetical questions and collect free-text responses.
-The output is qualitative data at scale — pain points described in customers’ own language, recurring themes across a broad group, and unexpected ideas that structured surveys would miss.
+A free-text questionnaire distributed to a large audience via email, website pop-up, or social media, where respondents answer in their own words rather than choosing from preset options.
+The output is qualitative data at scale: pain points in customers’ own language, recurring themes across a broad group, and unexpected ideas a structured survey would miss.

 Common Use Case